How is scholarly intellectual property made?

 Harvard University Press, Basic Books (Note that HUP is "inside" the scholarly culture in a way that BB is not--how does that affect what they publish and how their books are received by the discipline?)

-Goucher’s Economics and Management Dep’t., AMA (Note that the American Marketing Association is composed of regional "chapters" rather than centralized like the Modern Language Association.
+Goucher’s Economics Dept., the AEA (American Economic Association), the MLA (Modern Language Association).
 What does that suggest about how Marketing views itself as a profession?
 Note also that there are chapters dedicated to marketing to specific national and ethnic groups.)